Jaw surgery is a complex process. Still, there are the least chances for complications to arise during the surgery.

 4. Cut Down On Strenuous Activities

-Activities which require a lot of energy, strength and effort should be cut off during jaw surgery recovery period.
+Activities that require a lot of energy, strength, and effort should be cut off during the jaw surgery recovery period.

 These activities may include having a workout at the gym, lifting heavy bags or any kind of weight, jogging, tennis and any other kind of outdoor sports.